Publication history of Wonder Woman: Infinite Crisis

 The four-part "Sacrifice" storyline, one of the lead-ins to Infinite Crisis, ended with Diana breaking the longstanding do-not-kill code of DC superheroes.
 Superman, his mind controlled by Maxwell Lord, brutally beats Batman and engages in a vicious fight with Wonder Woman, thinking she is his enemy Doomsday.

-In the midst of her battle with Superman, Diana realizes that even if she defeats him, he would still remain under Max Lord's absolute mental control.
-She creates a diversion lasting long enough for her to race back to Max Lord's location and demand that he tell her how to free Superman from his control.
-Bound by her lasso of truth, Max replies, "Kill me."
+In the midst of her battle with Superman, Diana realizes that even if she defeats him, he would still remain under Maxwell Lord's control.
+She creates a diversion lasting long enough for her to race back to Lord's location and demand that he tell her how to free Superman from his control.
+Bound by her lasso of truth, Lord replies, "Kill me."
 Wonder Woman then snaps his neck.

 Upon his recovery, Batman rejects Diana's attempt to explain her actions; Superman is no better able to understand her motivations.
 At a crucial time, a profound rift opens up between the three central heroes of the DC universe.
 In the final pages of The OMAC Project, the Brother Eye satellite – the deranged artificial intelligence controlling the OMACs (Omni Mind And Community) – broadcasts the footage of Wonder Woman dispatching Maxwell Lord to media outlets all over the world, accompanied by the text "Murder."

 At the start of Infinite Crisis, Batman and Superman distrust Diana: the latter can only see her as a cold-blooded murderer, the former sees in her an expression of the mentality that led several members of the League to the decision to mindwipe their villains.
 When Batman tried to stop the League from mindwiping Dr. Light after the villain brutally raped Sue Dibny, Batman's memory was also altered.
 In Infinite Crisis #2, Brother Eye initiates the final protocol "Truth and Justice", which aims at the total elimination of the Amazons.
 A full-scale invasion of Themyscira is set into motion utilizing every remaining OMAC.
 Diana and her countrywomen, now isolated and alienated from the outside world, must fight for their lives.

 In Infinite Crisis #3, the Amazons prepare to destroy the OMACs with a powerful new weapon, the Purple Death Ray, a corruption of the healing Purple Ray.
 Realizing that the battle is being broadcast to TV stations around the world, and edited to make the Amazons look like cold-blooded killers, Wonder Woman convinces the Amazons to shut the weapon down.
 She then assembles the Amazons on the beach of Themyscira to decide their next move.